filipopo/MF-ansible/README.md

 If you change the database files run `php bin/console make:migration`

+If you need to change the password, downgrade `php bin/console doctrine:migrations:execute --down DoctrineMigrations\\Version20250107003305` and then migrate again

 # Thanks to

 https://github.com/333networks/Masterserver-Qt5 for the master server implementing the Gamespy v0 protocol